 In cases where the victim is a child, it’s important to try and determine what the cause of the bite was.
 Even if you only saw the tail-end of what happened, it’s somewhere to start.

 The reasoning for this is that if the bite was provoked, your dog may get off with a warning.

-Many children don’t know how to handle dogs properly.
+Dog bite statistics show that children are the most common victims.
+This is because many children don’t know how to handle dogs properly.
 They may pull on them, hit them, stand on them, and do other things that could cause the dog to eventually snap.

 And, since children can’t read dog body language unless taught (we suggest this fun dog body language card game for kids from Good Dog in a Box), they don’t know the warning signs and cannot stop before they cross the dog’s aggression threshold.

 Try to keep in mind that this is a high-stakes emotional situation — the parent of the child will probably be agitated and may lash out at you.
 Remember to maintain your composure; mom is feeling just as shaky and scared as you are, if not more.